ufs-community/ufs-srweather-app/docs/UsersGuide/source/RocotoInfo.rst

    201907010000        run_post_f005            -               -            -       -          -
    201907010000        run_post_f006            -               -            -       -          -

 When the workflow runs to completion, all tasks will be marked as SUCCEEDED.
-The log files from the tasks are located in ``$EXPTDIR/log``.
-If any tasks fail, the corresponding log file can be checked for error messages.
+The log file for each task is located in ``$EXPTDIR/log``.
+If any task fails, the corresponding log file can be checked for error messages.
 Optional arguments for the ``rocotostat`` command can be found in the `Rocoto documentation <https://github.com/christopherwharrop/rocoto/wiki/documentation>`__.

 .. _rocotocheck: